Mingxue-Xu/pi/README.md

 ```python
 python script/oi_user_tiny.py
 ```
 The intermediate and final results are saved in `log/res/oi/user_tiny/`.
+The final result consists of classification accuracy and detailed reports (e.g. precision, recall, etc.).
 ## Customize Configurations
 All the configuration files are in `config/`.
 The entry configuration file is `config/*.yaml` (e.g. config/oi_user_tiny.yaml) to redirect to the other configuration files for different functional modules.